cardano-scaling/wg-layer2/README.md

-# Hydra working group
+# Layer 2 working group

-Welcome to the documentation repository of the Hydra working group.
+Welcome to the documentation repository of the Layer 2 working group.
 It holds defining documents like the working group charter and procedural documentation like meeting notes.

 > [!NOTE]
-> The working group is currently being formed and a [dedicated git repository](https://github.com/cardano-scaling/wg-hydra) was chosen to form charter and processes.
-Perspectively individual documents may be moved / integrated to [intersect](https://docs.intersectmbo.org/) or its [working group index](https://intersect.gitbook.io/intersect-working-groups) as the working group gets registered.
+> This was the "Hydra" working group before and we expanded the scope in June 2025.
+While we had often had conversations across various layer 2 projects, agenda items and meeting notes if not otherwise mentioned were about Hydra.

 ## Charter

 > [!IMPORTANT]
-> The charter itself is in draft status and one of the first work items of the working group will be to ratify it.
+> The charter was updated when we moved the changed scope of the working group.

 ### Why

 > Why is this working group needed?

-- Open discussion and governance of the [hydra](https://github.com/input-output-hk/hydra) project roadmap
-- Identify and scope _fundable features_ and projects related to Hydra into a roadmap to be ratified by the community (e.g. through intersect)
 - Break up silos and cross-pollinate projects across the broader domain of scaling Cardano transaction processing
+- Identify and scope _fundable features_ and projects related to Layer 2 technology to be ratified by the community (e.g. through intersect)
+- Open discussion and governance of the [hydra](https://github.com/cardano-scaling/hydra) project roadmap

 ### What

 > What are we doing concretely?

-- Prioritize and scope out [💬 features](https://github.com/input-output-hk/hydra/issues?q=is%3Aissue+is%3Aopen+label%3A%22%3Aspeech_balloon%3A+feature%22) from [💭 feature ideas](https://github.com/input-output-hk/hydra/issues?q=is%3Aissue+is%3Aopen+label%3A%22%3Athought_balloon%3A+idea%22) and [💡 idea discussions](https://github.com/input-output-hk/hydra/discussions/categories/ideas).
-- Create and maintain a high-level backlog of _fundable features and projects/RFPs_ (level of detail to be defined)
-- Coordinate ratification by the community through Intersect
-- Review and report on individual project deliveries
+- Share progress and gather feedback on individual project deliveries
+- Discuss standards and [Cardano Improvement Proposals (CIPs)](https://github.com/cardano-foundation/CIPs) related to layer 2
+- Prioritize and get feedback for individual project features (e.g. [Hydra features](https://github.com/cardano-scaling/hydra/issues?q=is%3Aissue%20state%3Aopen%20type%3AFeature))
+- Chat about new layer 2 catalyst proposals and long term layer 2 projects, for example Midgard, zkFold, subbit, Cardano Lightning, μgraph, ...

 ### How